Characterizations of amenability for noncommutative dynamical systems and Fell bundles: Introduction

-Our strategy is twofold.
+To bypass the classical obstructions, our strategy relies on introducing a new tensorial mechanism.
 First, we give a tensorial (``diagonal'') criterion for amenability of actions: amenability of a system can be tested by forming diagonal maximal tensor products with arbitrary test-systems and checking the weak containment property (wcp).
-Second, we extend this viewpoint to Fell bundles by constructing a natural diagonal maximal tensor product for bundles and showing that Exel--Ng's positive approximation property (AP) is equivalent to a diagonal tensorial wcp characterization and to amenability of a canonical kernel action.
-Along the way we compare several approximation properties appearing in the literature, prove the equivalence between B\'edos--Conti's approximation property (BCAP) and Exel--Ng's AP, and establish permanence results (restrictions to subgroups and quotients to normal subgroups) as well as implications for nuclearity of cross-sectional algebras.
+Second, we extend this viewpoint to Fell bundles by constructing a natural diagonal maximal tensor product $\otimes_{\max}^d$ and showing that the AP is equivalent to a diagonal tensorial wcp characterization.

-Below we state the main contributions in a compact, theorem-style form so the reader can immediately see the scope of the paper.
+Below we state our main contributions in a compact, theorem-style form so the reader can immediately see the scope of the paper.
 After the statements we provide comments that highlight important subtleties and limitations (in particular concerning reductions to subgroups and quotient bundles) which are treated carefully in Section~\ref{sec: reductions and quotients}.